aalloul/Packets/README.md

 - Need to check that the payload can be added
 - Need to update the database with results
 - Need to handle network errors
+- check whether input was provided (search and new offer) and if not display message
 ## Add a splash screen and explanations about Shippy

 ## Change theme of the app